Everything we know so far about the BBC presenter scandal

 Elsewhere, a BBC source said the presenter’s colleagues only became aware of his identity on Saturday.

-“At work everyone has been kept out of the loop,” they told the paper.
+“At work everyone has been kept out of the loop,” they told The Times.
 “He is always very nice.
 A lot of people will be very disappointed and hurt.
 He has huge respect from very senior people and less senior people.
 He comes across as an incredibly normal person.”

 Meanwhile, a number of MPs are reportedly threatening to use parliamentary privilege to name the man, although one Cabinet minister insisted they wouldn’t be doing so.